 Where You Will Find Clear Ice

-Clear ice forms on any type of pavement.
+Clear ice forms on any pavement.
 It will be found in the areas that will freeze over first.
-For example, black ice can be found most often on bridges and in the shade.
+For example, black ice is often found on bridges and in the shade.

-However, you can have clear and undetectable ice on any kind of pavement, including sidewalks and parking lots.
+However, clear and undetectable ice can be on any pavement, including sidewalks and parking lots.

 Most injuries will happen on public sidewalks or in front of stores.
 Black ice could also be found in outdoor common areas in apartment buildings.

-How Chicago Weather Conditions Contribute to the Problem
+How Chicago Weather Conditions Contribute to Black Ice Accidents

-In Chicago IL, there are nearly 40 inches of snow that fall each year.
-With climate change, the average annual amount of snow has actually been increasing because the area is subject to more extreme weather swings.
+In Chicago, IL, nearly 40 inches of snowfall each year.
+With climate change, the average annual amount of snow has been increasing because the area is subject to more extreme weather swings.

 There are numerous snow events in the city each year.
 Even if there are no large storms, all it takes is a dusting of snow for it to freeze overnight.